 First Friday Gallery Openings in San Francisco

-The first Thursday of each month, galleries across San Francisco open new exhibitions with evening receptions.
-These events are:
+On the first Thursday of each month, galleries across San Francisco open new exhibitions with evening receptions.
+Most nights follow a familiar pattern:

 - Free and open to the public